China to launch anti-dumping probes into Canadian canola, chemicals

 The ministry said domestic industries had recently reported that Canadian canola exports to China “have increased significantly”, reaching US$3.47 billion in 2023 while prices “have continued to fall”.

-It said Canadian exporters were “suspected of dumping” products into the Chinese market, adding that “China’s domestic canola-related industries have continued to incur losses under the influence of unfair competition by the Canadian side”.
+It added that Canadian exporters were “suspected of dumping” products into the Chinese market and that “China’s domestic canola-related industries have continued to incur losses under the influence of unfair competition by the Canadian side”.

 The statement also said Beijing was “strongly dissatisfied and resolutely opposed” to the Canadian tariffs and planned to raise the issue with the World Trade Organization’s dispute resolution mechanism.